- Children Diagnosed With Cancer: Financial and Insurance Issues

 TRICARE is the Department of Defense’s health insurance program for those in the military, as well as some family members, survivors, and retirees.
 It offers a number of different plan options to cover people in the US and overseas, and includes family plans as well as plans for certain reservists.
 Pharmacy plans, dental plans, and other special services are available for some beneficiaries.
 If the parent is a veteran who retired from the military, their child, teen, or young adult may be eligible for TRICARE.

-Unlike insurance plans that are governed by the new health care law, TRICARE has its own set of rules about young adults.
+Unlike insurance plans that are governed by the Affordable Care Act, TRICARE has its own set of rules about young adults.
 It only covers children as dependents on their parent’s plans up to age 21, or age 23 if they are full-time students who are financially supported by their families.

 If the sponsor-parent is on active duty, in reserves, or is retired from the military, individual coverage may be available through TRICARE for unmarried adults up to age 26 if they don’t qualify for coverage at work.
 However, this is a separate policy with its own premium.
-Check with your TRICARE office about signing up.
+Check with your TRICARE office for more on this.

 The service member must register eligible family members, including children, in the Defense Enrollment Eligibility Reporting System (DEERS) to get health coverage for them.
 Records can be kept up to date by the service member or the family members through the nearest military personnel office or ID card-issuing facility, or online at www.military.com/benefits/tricare/tricare-eligibility.html.